BobbigGao/Steam-Game-Recommender/doc/DatabaseDesign.md

 4. **commentText**: the review given by a user, a string attribute
 5. **ratingDate**: the date of the review given by user, a string attribute

+This eneity is designed with the following assumptions:
+1. Every review is uniquely linked to a specific game via queryID
+2. Users can write many reviews for a game, and this is only in text form
+3. Each review is tied to a specific date

 #### 5. MyList
 This is an entity a user's saved list of games.
 1. **listID**: a unique identifier for every users list
 2. **queryID**: a unique identifier to distinguish between games
 3. **userID**: a unique identifier to distinguish between users

-This entity is designed wwith the following assumptions:
+This entity is designed with the following assumptions:
-1. Every user only has one list
+1. Every user only has one distinct list
+2. Users can add multiple games to the distinct list

 #### 6. Genre
 This is an entity about a games' genres